TwoBitMachines/FlareEngineDocs/source/AI/ai.rst

      - For a FSM, if this is enabled the system will move to the first state on a global reset.
 This only occurs if the Reset State is empty.
        Otherwise the system moves to the first state automatically after the Reset State completes.

+   * - Turn Off Signals
+     - If the AI doesn't require any animation signals, enable this to stop the basic animation signals from being set.

 ------------

 FSM